Low-rank lottery tickets: finding efficient low-rank neural networks via matrix differential equations: KLS-based training algorithm

 \subsection{Efficient implementation of the gradients}

-All the three K,L,S-steps require the evaluation of the gradient flow of the loss function with respect to the whole weight matrix $W_k$.
-Different approaches to compute this gradient in an efficient way may be used.
-The strategy we discuss below aims at reducing memory requirements and computational costs by avoiding the computation of the full gradient $\nabla_{W_k} \mathcal{L}$ and instead working with the gradient with respect to the low-rank factors.
+All the three K,L,S-steps require the evaluation of the gradient flow of the loss function with respect to the whole matrix $W_k$.
+Different approaches to efficiently compute this gradient may be used.
+The strategy we discuss below aims at reducing memory and computational costs by avoiding the computation of the full gradient, working instead with the gradient with respect to the low-rank~factors.